How do I start a computer repair business?

 Starting any business requires much thought and research to have the best chance of success and a computer repair business is no exception.
 Below are some points that need to be considered before starting a computer repair business.

-Before opening a computer repair business, you should be a capable computer technician.
+Before opening a computer repair business, you need to be a capable computer technician.
+For information about being a technician, see: How to become a computer technician.

-How do you plan to let people in your community know that your business is opening and ready to serve them?
+How do you plan to let people in your community know your business is opening and ready to serve them?
 There are many different methods for advertising a business, including Internet, newspaper, television, radio, flyers, and word-of-mouth.
-Your advertising budget can play a big part in the decision process, as well as possible success rates.
+Your advertising budget can play a big part in the decision process, and possible success rates.

 If you are looking for lower cost methods, the top choices are the Internet, newspaper, and flyers.
 Word-of-mouth could also fall into this category, but it can take a bit more work to make it work for you.
 The Internet alone can offer many options, including banner ads, search engine ratings, and Craigslist (or similar sites) are a few of the possibilities.
 E-mail marketing can also be a valuable asset if the right market is targeted.
 Off the Internet, flyers can be handed out, set out in various locations for people to take, or mailed to their home.